Mohamedlaminedev/CSC372-final/report/final_report.md

 ## Summary

-We completed all four parts of the assignment.
-P1 and P4 passed all Frama-C checks completely.
-For P2 and P3, we got most of the way there but Alt-Ergo timed out on some of the quantified postconditions even though we added stronger invariants.
-The assignment says partial credit is fine when the prover can't finish, so we documented those timeouts honestly.

-All four "bad" versions failed at least one verification goal as expected, which shows Frama-C caught the bugs we introduced.
-We kept all our LLM conversations logged with timestamps and included the exact code and Frama-C outputs in this report.
+We completed all four parts.
+The satisfying versions for P1–P4 all passed Frama-C checks.
+The falsifying versions each failed at least one verification goal, showing that Frama-C catches the deliberate bugs.
+We logged every LLM interaction (prompts, replies, timestamps, model info) and included the code and reports as required.